5 Foolproof Strategies to Vanish the Grey Wolves of Worry

 Ritual: A ceremonial act or action.
 An act or series of acts regularly repeated in a set precise manner.

 There are dozens of studies on the healing power of creativity and rituals.

 You do not have to be good at a creative act for the act to reduce anxiety and reduce depression.

 I have turned to cooking.
 Others I know began painting, drawing, writing poems, keeping a daily diary, or sculpting, meditating, taking virtual piano or guitar lessons.
 The list is endless.

 Rituals are healing.
 They connect us to nature and others.
 They provide structure and meaning.
 Religious rituals bring peace of mind.
 There are many other types of rituals you carry out every day of your life.

 A ritual I have adapted is to call and connect with at least one person a day.

-I leave you with a gift – a 12 minute and 28 second relaxation exercise that you can turn into a twice a day ritual that I guarantee will change your mind for the better and ward off the Grey Wolves.
+I leave you with a gift – a 12 minute and 28 second relaxation exercise that you can turn into a twice a day ritual that I guarantee will change your mind for the better and ward off the Grey Wolves of Worry.
 Listen to it early in the day and again before you go to sleep.

 Imagine That!
 Basic Relaxation Exercise from James Mapes on Vimeo.